owid/sdg-tracker.org/pages/good-health.md

             <span>SDG Indicator 3.3.3</span>
             <h3>Malaria incidence per 1,000 population</h3>
             <p><strong>Definition:</strong> Malaria incidence is the number of new cases of malaria per 1,000 people in a given population.</p>
             <p><strong>Goal:</strong> The 2030 target is to end the epidemic of malaria.
+The targeted level, however, is not defined.

-A target of 9 or fewer cases of malaria per 1,000 people has been assumed based on the <a href="http://www.who.int/malaria/areas/global_targets/en/"> WHO Global Technical Strategy target</a> of reducing incidence by 90 percent.</p>
+<p>The  <a href="http://www.who.int/malaria/areas/global_targets/en/"> WHO Global Technical Strategy</a> have set a target of reducing incidence by 90 percent by 2030.
+This would infer a target of 9 or fewer cases of malaria per 1,000 people globally in 2030.</p>
-            <p><strong>More research:</strong> More information on global and national trends in malaria prevalence, deaths and interventions can be found at our <a href="https://ourworldindata.org/malaria"> full entry</a> on Malaria.</p>
+            <p><strong>More research:</strong> More information on global and national trends in malaria prevalence, deaths and interventions can be found at the Our World in Data <a href="https://ourworldindata.org/malaria"> entry on Malaria</a>.</p>
         </div>
         <div class="col-md">
             <iframe src="https://ourworldindata.org/grapher/incidence-of-malaria-sdgs" style="width: 100%; height: 600px; border: 0px none;"></iframe>